 Auto Insurance Discounts for Seniors

-Many insurance companies offer discounts for taking a mature driver course.
+Many insurance companies offer discounts of up to 15% for taking a mature driver course.
 And in some states, your insurance company is legally required to give you a discount if you complete an approved course.

 Senior drivers can also benefit from usage-based insurance programs, which calculate premiums according to driving habits.
 Retired seniors and those who drive fewer miles than average are especially likely to benefit from these programs.